-ABYA is looking to work with UK banks to develop a Pooled or Segregated Clients Account product that offers additional protection to its member customers.
+ABYA is looking to work with UK banks to develop a Pooled Clients Account product that offers additional protection to its member customers.

 In the past 6 months ABYA members, many of whom are FCA registered, and have been committed to and supporting their current bank for over 20 years, have seen some High Street Banks withdrawing pooled clients’ accounts because of changes made to the JMSLG guidelines.